wwchen1110/linked-blog-starter-md/Aesthetic-Mechanic-Merge-Experiment/Traits/Vision.md

+"The soul cannot be blemished."
 This trait represents the capacity to see the greater whole, unconstrained by any individual piece.
-Visionary individuals light the spark that drives out the darkness, bringing ideas to life.
+Visionary individuals take the awesome ideas in their hearts and minds, then give them form in reality.
+From the void, they create light.

-Vision is the primary trait of [[Cleric|Clerics]], [[Sorcerer|Sorcerers]], Warlocks, and Mystics, as well as the specialized trait of Wizards.
-It is also the secondary trait of Paladins, Harbingers, Enchanters, and Druids.
+Vision is the primary trait of [[Cleric|Clerics]], [[Sorcerer|Sorcerers]], Warlocks, and Shamans, as well as the specialized trait of Wizards.
+It is also the secondary trait of Paladins, Spellblades, Puppeteers, and Druids.
 These classes are characterized by their ability to charge power, use esoteric abilities, and create far-reaching impacts.

 For each point of Vision, your character gains an arcane possibility and 5 mana.
 Arcane possibilities can be spent to learn/advance spells in the spell tree.